 - The OAC Arts Learning program continues to support lifelong learning in the arts through Arts Learning program grants that have benefited 35,443 older adults/seniors. - The American Society on Aging invited Melissa Godoy, one of the artists on the OAC Arts Learning roster, to be a presenter at the 2013 Aging in America Conference in Chicago, March 12-16, 2013.
-Ms. Godoy's presentation highlighted how she and her team used improvisation and filmmaking with Alzheimer's patients.
+Ms. Godoy's presentation will highlight how she and her team used improvisation and filmmaking with Alzheimer's patients.
 Among the project's goals were efforts to offer socialization and artistic expression while exploring the richness of human experience through story.
-This film project demonstrated that persons with dementia could create and add value to the world. - The OAC is part of a new national collaboration initiated by The National Center for Creative Aging and funded in part through a grant from the NEA.
-The collaboration entitled, ENGAGE, will provide senior citizens with greater access to art programs in Arizona, Florida, Minnesota, North Carolina, New Jersey and Ohio.
+This film project demonstrated that persons with dementia could create and add value to the world.